 - Chase Sapphire Reserve – 100,000 Chase Ultimate Rewards points which I didn’t even use on this trip, but the card perks came in handy

-- Chase Sapphire Preferred – 50,000 Chase Ultimate Rewards points + 5,000 for an authorized user
+- Chase Sapphire Preferred – 50,000 Chase Ultimate Rewards points (after spending $4,000 in the first three months)

 - Delta Platinum AMEX – 70,000 Delta miles